violacampos/violacampos.github.io/index.md

-I am a master student in computer science, currently working on my thesis about Retrieval-Augmented Language Models.
-I am especially interested in Machine Learning, NLP and Computer Vision.
+I am a master student and teaching assistant in computer science currently working on my thesis about Retrieval-Augmented Language Models.
+During my master studies, I focused on machine learning, data science, computer vision and natural language processing.
+I am particularly interested in ethical aspects in these fields.
+Currently I am looking for a PhD position.

 ## Selected Projects
 ### Sentence Similarity with Retrieval-Augmented Language Model Pre-Training